Rental assistance in Erie County Pennsylvania.

-Get information on the leading non-profits and organizations to call in Erie County Pennsylvania for rent assistance, shelter, and transitional housing.
-These agencies and government supported programs offer a wide variety of housing resources as well as rental programs for tenants.
-Some resources can help people pay their back rent, and other agencies offer information and referrals.
+Get information on the leading charities, churches, and government agencies to call in Erie County Pennsylvania for rent assistance, shelter, and transitional housing.
+These non-profit agencies and government supported programs offer a wide variety of housing resources as well as emergency or long term rental programs for tenants.
+Some resources can help people pay their back rent, and other agencies offer information as well as referrals.
 Programs focus on the unemployed, working poor, and low income families.

 If you are facing an eviction or need emergency rental assistance, then these organizations may be able to provide help.
 Cash, grants and funding may be available.
 The money can be used for expenses such as access to housing, security deposits, and eviction prevention services.

 Case managers can also help people locate affordable low income housing if they need to move.
 Or get information on other services such as section 8 housing vouchers from HUD.
 All of the Erie County Pennsylvania organizations are committed to helping families of all backgrounds deal with a housing crisis that they may be facing.

 Erie County Care Management, which is located at 1601 Sassafras St. in Erie, Pennsylvania 16502, and can be reached at 814-528-0600, offers case management and referrals.
 Individuals who meet certain criteria can access help in the form of referrals to rent programs, mental health treatment, and other housing resources.
 Homeless Case Management is a big component of what they offer.